Healthy Homes Assessment Aotea

 • Is there adequate drainage and stopping of draughts?

-The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy solutions ruling can be extremely costly for property managers and landlords.
-For professional advice get in touch today to book your rental property home assessment.
+The repercussions of not having a Healthy home that is in compliance with the Residential Tenancies Act and consequently getting on the wrong side of the tenancy solutions ruling can be extremely costly for landlords and property managers.
+For expert guidance, contact us now and schedule your rental property house assessment.

 home assessments for rental properties